S

 Scoring Criteria

 Every tool receives a score from 1 to 10 based on six weighted criteria.
-Each criterion is scored out of 5, then combined into a weighted average and scaled to a 10-point score.
+Each criterion is scored out of 5, then combined into a weighted average and scaled to 10.
 On our rankings page, we show the four most differentiating criteria at a glance.
-The full breakdown of all six appears on each individual review page.
+The full breakdown appears on each review page.

 Deliverability